FAQ

 Question: What’s your favourite trip you’ve been on?

-Answer: I love visiting Lousiana, so that’s my favourite state.
-However, I’ve had some pretty awesome trips to other destinations, including my three weeks in Malaysia and Borneo, and the Trek Over the Top snowmobile ride from Tok, Alaska to Dawson City, Yukon, that David and I did together.
-In 2009, David and I visited Budapest, Hungary, which was a great trip for both of us as I have a Hungarian heritage and we attended an F-1 car race.
+Answer: Linda loves visiting Lousiana, so that’s her favourite state although she also spends a lot of time in the midwest of the U.S. However, she’s had some pretty awesome trips to other destinations, including three weeks in Malaysia and Borneo, and the Trek Over the Top snowmobile ride from Tok, Alaska to Dawson City, Yukon, that she and David did together.
+In 2009, David and Linda visited Budapest, Hungary, which was a great trip for both of them as Linda has a Hungarian heritage and they attended an F-1 car race.
+In 2019 they took a cruise from Vancouver to Hawaii for her 65th birthday, which was awesome!

 Question: What are your hobbies?